-Relations with shareholders/Dialog with institutional shareholders
+Relations with shareholders and dialogue with institutional shareholders

-|Date||Description of Engagement||Company Participants||Notes|
+|Date||Description of engagement||Group participants||Notes|

-|July 2017||AGM||Directors||Shareholders invited to attend with Q&A session|
+|August 2018||AGM||Directors||Shareholders invited to attend with Q&A session|

-|Aug 2018||AGM||Directors||Shareholders invited to attend with Q&A session|
+|August 2019||AGM (scheduled 22 August)||Directors||Shareholders invited to attend with Q&A session|

-|Various||Various shareholder meetings|
+|Various||Shareholder / potential shareholder meetings|

 Constructive use of the AGM

-Mr Simmonds as Chairman invites all shareholders to the AGM and ensures that he is available to meet them and answer their questions at this time.
+P Simmonds as Chairman invites all shareholders to the AGM and ensures that he is available to meet them and answer their questions at this time.